The Rhanich email the Rhanich

 The area around the Rhanich has been home to people

-Pictish stone with the carving of a fish can be found
+for a very long time.
+A Pictish stone with the carving of a fish can be found

-in a field in Edderton, the local village.
-Ancient chambered cairns, hut circles
+in a field in Edderton, the local village and another stone stands by an old

 and brochs are dotted around the area.
 All are testimony that ancient man found